-The joint venture partnership is currently in the Second Renewal Period of PEL 37 which is for a period of two years commencing March 20, 2018.
-During the Second Renewal Period, which is the last exploration period, the joint venture partnership is obligated to drill an exploration well on PEL 37.
-In the event of a discovery prior to expiry of PEL 37, the joint venture partnership may agree a two-year appraisal program, at the end of which, the joint venture partnership may apply for a Production License with the Government of the Republic of Namibia.
+The PEL 37 joint venture partnership is currently in the Second Renewal Period, which is for a period of two years commencing March 28, 2018.
+During the Second Renewal Period, which is the last two-year exploration period, the joint venture partnership is obligated to drill an exploration well on PEL 37.
+The joint venture partners on PEL 37 have fulfilled the obligations of the current exploration period with the drilling of the Cormorant-1 well.
 The Government of the Republic of Namibia does not have back-in rights for PEL 37.